Welcome to UNC Charlotte's Primate Behavioral Ecology Lab!

 Dr. Lydia E. O. Light

 My research interests focus on the behavioral ecology of living primates, examining the ecological and biological factors that may have influenced life in our own deep evolutionary past.
 I am interested in exploring ecological explanations for within-species behavioral and dietary variation as well as the evolution of pair-bonds and pair-living social systems.
-For my dissertation, I combined behavioral data collection techniques with remote sensing and GIS methods to examine how gibbons, small endangered apes living in Southeast Asia, cope with challenging ecological conditions through modifications in ranging behavior, diet, and social behavior.
+For my dissertation, I combined behavioral data collection techniques with remote sensing and GIS methods to examine how gibbons, small Endangered apes living in Southeast Asia, cope with challenging ecological conditions through modifications in ranging behavior, diet, and social behavior.
 My earlier work has examined nutritional stress during pregnancy and lactation and mother-infant interactions in captive baboons.
+Currently, I lead an ongoing project examining ways in which gibbons living in savannah environments alter their social and dietary behaviors to cope with difficult ecological conditions.
+I am specifically interested in the interrelated nature of pair bonds, territoriality, and oxytocin in this population.
+As climate models predict an expansion of these savannah environments, I hope to understand how these animals may adapt to rapidly changing environments both here and in other areas of the species' range.

 Dr. Lydia E. O. Light

 My research interests focus on the behavioral ecology of living primates, examining the ecological and biological factors that may have influenced life in our own deep evolutionary past.
 I am interested in exploring ecological explanations for within-species behavioral and dietary variation as well as the evolution of pair-bonds and pair-living social systems.
-For my dissertation, I combined behavioral data collection techniques with remote sensing and GIS methods to examine how gibbons, small endangered apes living in Southeast Asia, cope with challenging ecological conditions through modifications in ranging behavior, diet, and social behavior.
+For my dissertation, I combined behavioral data collection techniques with remote sensing and GIS methods to examine how gibbons, small Endangered apes living in Southeast Asia, cope with challenging ecological conditions through modifications in ranging behavior, diet, and social behavior.
 My earlier work has examined nutritional stress during pregnancy and lactation and mother-infant interactions in captive baboons.
+Currently, I lead an ongoing project examining ways in which gibbons living in savannah environments alter their social and dietary behaviors to cope with difficult ecological conditions.
+I am specifically interested in the interrelated nature of pair bonds, territoriality, and oxytocin in this population.
+As climate models predict an expansion of these savannah environments, I hope to understand how these animals may adapt to rapidly changing environments both here and in other areas of the species' range.

 Graduate Students